erc-cosmos/cosmodoit/README.md

 * JavaScript

 # Setting up the analysis pipeline
-1. Clone the repository into a local folder.
+1. [Clone the repository](https://forge-2.ircam.fr/help/gitlab-basics/start-using-git.md#clone-a-repository) into a local folder (links at the top of the page).
 2. Ensure [Python](https://www.python.org/downloads/) and [Musescore](https://musescore.org/fr/download) are installed.
 3. [Optional] [Create a virtual environment and activate it](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 4. Install Python dependencies: `python -m pip install -r requirements.txt` (Python3 is required, replace with `python3` if the default installation is Python 2)
 5. [Not needed on MacOS] Compile [Nakamura's alignment software](https://midialignment.github.io/demo.html) (beyond the scope of this ReadMe) and copy the executables to `music_features/bin` (all files should be overwritten)
+6. [Ongoing, recommended] Remember to `git pull` before running to ensure the code you are running is up to date.

 # Running the analysis pipeline